Powernap/powernap.github.io/source/_posts/2014-07-16-use-github-for-scientific-writing.markdown

 ### Use All the Features!
 Just kidding.
 But `github` offers a ton of other features I did not cover in this post.
 To get an impression about `githubs` power, head over to its [feature page](https://github.com/features).

-They even work on their own editor [Atom](atom.io), which [supports LaTeX](http://discuss.atom.io/t/latex-language-support/541) but still is not functional as the packages in [Textmate](https://github.com/textmate/textmate) or [Sublime Text](http://www.sublimetext.com/).
+They even work on their own editor [Atom](https://atom.io), which [supports LaTeX](http://discuss.atom.io/t/latex-language-support/541) but isn't as functional as the packages in [Textmate](https://github.com/textmate/textmate) or [Sublime Text](http://www.sublimetext.com/).

 ## Closing Remarks
 There is no *right* way to write.
 All these examples are based on my own experience, my own way to work and what I found enough to share it with you.
 Surely there are much more different ways to use `GIT` and `github` for writing.
 Also, there are great cloud-based LaTeX editors, which also allow collaborative editing (e.g. [ShareLaTeX](https://www.sharelatex.com/)).
 Please feel free to make remarks in the comment section!